Skip to main content

 Trafficking in Drugs

-Prohibits selling or offering to sell controlled substances, or preparing drugs for shipment, transport, delivery, or distribution.
-Penalties depend on drug type and amount.
-Bulk amounts trigger mandatory prison time.
+Prohibits selling or offering to sell controlled substances, or preparing drugs for shipment, transport, delivery, or distribution when sale or resale is alleged.
+Penalties depend on drug type, amount, location, and history; some categories can trigger presumptive or mandatory prison terms.

 Related Practice Areas